 Depending on the circumstances of the attack, you may also be eligible for compensation.
 Nevada dog bite law states that dog owners are liable if the victim can prove the owner’s negligence lead to the injury.
 You may be able to recover physical, financial, and emotional damages.
 However, it is important to act fast.

-If you wish to file a claim for a dog bite injury suffered by yourself or a loved one, contact a Las Vegas dog bite attorney at Claggett & Sykes.
+If you wish to file a claim for a dog bite injury suffered by yourself or a loved one, contact a Las Vegas personal injury attorney at Claggett & Sykes.
 We can provide a free consultation to determine if you are eligible for compensation and advise you on your next best legal steps.
-Our injury attorneys will handle your case so that you can focus on recovery.
+Our Las Vegas injury attorneys will handle your case so that you can focus on recovery.